-The color of new kitchen cabinets in your Treasure Valley area home will affect the appearance of your entire kitchen!
+The color of the new kitchen cabinets in your Treasure Valley area home will affect the appearance of your entire kitchen!
 Note a few tips on choosing the best color of kitchen cabinetry for your new kitchen design:

 You may not realize that there are so many different styles of kitchen cabinetry until you start shopping for new cabinets for your Boise area home!
-Shaker style cabinets are very simple, with square trim around each door.
-Tuscany style cabinets are very detailed, with scrolling trim and ornate hardware.
+Shaker-style cabinets are very simple, with square trim around each door.
+Tuscany-style cabinets are very detailed, with scrolling trim and ornate hardware.
 Rustic cabinets include thick slabs of wood that typically show lots of grains and knots.

 Contemporary cabinets include a flat door, often without a handle or pull.
 A slab cabinet is similar to contemporary cabinets, except slab cabinet doors will include a handle of some sort.
 Traditional kitchen cabinetry is made of oak, cherry, or mahogany, with a raised panel door and oil-rubbed bronze hardware.
 Transitional cabinetry includes a mix of other styles, bringing together various elements for a unique look.

-To ensure that your new kitchen cabinets in Boise work for you in particular, consider adding a few specialty units to your new kitchen design in Boise.
-Specialty units are unique cabinets that often serve one particular, unique purpose; for example, bottle racks have crisscrossed fronts, for storing and displaying wine bottles.
+To ensure that your new kitchen cabinets in Boise work for you, in particular, consider adding a few specialty units to your new kitchen design in Boise.
+Specialty units are unique cabinets that often serve one particular, unique purpose; for example, bottle racks have crisscrossed fronts for storing and displaying wine bottles.
 Corner kitchen cabinets ensure you’re using every square inch of available space, including “dead” space in far corners.
 These cabinets often pull out, like drawers, so you can reach those corners.

 Slim, slide-out cabinets might fit between lower cabinets and an appliance and are designed to house spices, canned goods, or shallow pans.
 Slide-out shelving inside kitchen cabinetry is also an excellent choice for holding deeper pots and pans and large, bulky items.

-Other specialty cabinets might be built to house a microwave, mixer used for baking, a coffeemaker and coffee fixings, and other such items in particular.
-Even if you don’t opt for custom cabinetry, it’s good to shop these specialty units, to ensure your new kitchen cabinets work for you in particular and offer all the storage you need, where you need it.
+Other specialty cabinets might be built to house a microwave, a mixer used for baking, a coffeemaker and coffee fixings, and other such items in particular.
+Even if you don’t opt for custom cabinetry, it’s good to shop these specialty units to ensure your new kitchen cabinets work for you in particular and offer all the storage you need, where you need it.